prontolabs/pronto/README.md

 ### Local Changes

 You can run Pronto locally.
-First, install Pronto andrunners you want to use:
+First, install Pronto and runners you want to use:
 ```bash
   gem install pronto
   gem install pronto-rubocop